yukiarrr/SSBird/README.md

 5. press "Apply"
 6. if "Success 🎉" comes up, it's a success!

-### Push multiple Spreadsheets to GitHub
+### How to reflect data from multiple Spreadsheets

-1. Go to the Google Drive folder screen that contains Spreadsheet you want to reflect.
+1. Go to the Google Drive folder screen that contains Spreadsheet you want to reflect
-2. In the 'Apply Spreadsheets' section, select Spreadsheet you want to reflect.
+2. In the 'Apply Spreadsheets' section, select Spreadsheet you want to reflect
-3. As for "Target Sheet" and "Merge Sheets", it is the same as [Merge sheets and push it to GitHub](#merge-sheets-and-push-it-to-github), and is applied to all selected Spreadsheets.
+3. As for "Target Sheet" and "Merge Sheets", it is the same as [How to merge and reflect sheets](#how-to-merge-and-reflect-sheets), and is applied to all selected Spreadsheets
-4. press "Apply".
+4. press "Apply"
 5. if "Success 🎉" comes up, it's a success!

+### How to create Pull Request

+1. turn on the "Create Pull Request"
+2. As for "Target Sheet" and "Merge Sheets", it is the same as [How to merge and reflect sheets](#how-to-merge-and-reflect-sheets)
+3. press "Apply"
+4. if "Success 🎉" comes up, it's a success!
+(In Pull Request, "Target Sheet" is base branch, "Merge Sheets" is head)

 ## Rules for merging sheets and converting csv